A classification of $\mathbb Q$-valued linear functionals on $\overline{\mathbb Q}^\times$ modulo units: Proof of Theorem

 for all places $t\mid v$.
 If $w$ is a place of $L$ dividing $v$, then we may assume that $t$ divides $w$.
 By applying a similar argument we obtain

 and the lemma follows. \end{proof}

-If $c$ is known to be $K$-Galois-invariant and $L/K$ is a finite extension, then the values $c(L,w)$ are completely determined by \eqref{cConstant}.
+If $c$ is known to be $K$-Galois invariant and $L/K$ is a finite extension, then the values $c(L,w)$ are completely determined by \eqref{cConstant}.
 Moreover, every other number field $F$ must be contained in a finite extension of $K$, and therefore, the values $c(F,u)$ are determined by the consistency of $c$.
-In other words, a $K$-Galois-invariant linear functional on $\mathcal S$ is completely determined by the values of $c(K,v)$.
+In other words, a $K$-Galois invariant linear functional on $\mathcal V$ is completely determined by the values of $c(K,v)$.

-Among other things, the proof of Theorem \ref{ClosedSubgroup} requires us to find an element of $\mathcal S'$ which is not $K$-Galois invariant for any number field $K$.
+Among other things, the proof of Theorem \ref{ClosedSubgroup} requires us to find an element of $\mathcal V'$ which is not $K$-Galois invariant for any number field $K$.
 This process begins with the following lemma concerning towers of number fields.

 \begin{lem} Suppose that $\{K_i:i\in \nat\}$ is a collection of number fields such that

 for all $i\in \nat$.
 For each $i\in \nat$ and each non-Archimedean place $v$ of $K_i$ let $d_i(v)\in \rat$.
 Finally, assume that